valdisdot/Skeleton/README.md

 }
 ``````

 `contentButton` - represents a data button.
-Property `values` must be presented and contains data.
+Property `values` must be presented and contain data.
 The fist element of the list represent *true* (button is clicked), the second is *false* (button is not clicked).
 Minimum size is 2.

 ``````
 {